What is Economics – Study of the Production

 Macroeconomics considers the total output of a nation.
-It also looks at the way nations allocates their limited resources of land, labor and capital in an attempt to maximize production levels in order to promote trade and growth for future generations.
+It also looks at the way nations allocate their limited resources of land, labor, and capital in an attempt to maximize production levels in order to promote trade and growth for future generations.
 Some of the key subjects which are dealt with in macroeconomics include:

 - Long-term Economic growth